15. PowerPC Specific Information¶

 15.6.
 Default Fatal Error Processing¶

-The default fatal error handler for this architecture performs the following actions:
+The default fatal error handler is BSP-specific.

 15.7.
 Symmetric Multiprocessing¶